 The Makerspace phenomenon is growing around the world, becoming a hot topic in the education system.
 The concept is gaining traction for the many benefits they provide students for their time at school and beyond.
-As of this year, Oakleigh Grammar are excited to announce the emergence of our very own Makerspace and Steam room, where our students can become makers, inventors, and creators.
+As of this year, Oakleigh Grammar is excited to announce the emergence of our very own Makerspace and Steam room, where our students can become makers, inventors, and creators.

 What is a Makerspace?

 A Makerspace can be any place where students can get creative, whether a classroom, library, or garden.
 It is not about the space, but the innovation mindset the space promotes.
 At Oakleigh Grammar, we are in the process of transforming one of our classes into a Makerspace, filled with iPads, robots, circuits, a green screen, cardboard, circuit boards, Lego and the possibility of a 3D printer in the future.
 The space will be integrated with other classes and will foster exploration and participatory learning.
 It will explore areas in science, technology, engineering and maths, and will allow students to collaborate with each other through hands-on experiences.
 Activities taking place will give students the opportunity to set goals, create and problem-solve using various tools and resources (such as 3D printers, learning to program with coding software, and how to use basic electronic tools like multimeters), aiming to generate innovative solutions and ideas.
 Students come to this space to explore and build, igniting creative thinking and learning on their own.
 Essentially it creates a space that encourages students to dream big, wonder and design.

 Some of the projects undertaken in the Makerspace room can include:

 - Digital Fabrication

 The world is changing quickly, and we are always seeing new businesses and new technologies popping up.
 Your children are growing up in a fast-paced, pioneering environment where to thrive, it is essential for them to develop 21st century skills and it’s these skills that will be built on within a Makerspace.